includes Chromatic Scale & Piano Tuning instructions

 for Free Download of Complete Book

-This book teaches the most efficient methods known for learning piano, including explanations of the Chromatic Scale and how to tune your Piano.
+This book provides the best free online piano lessons to learn and teach piano, including explanations of the Chromatic Scale and how to Tune Your Piano.
 This is the only "Fundamentals of Piano Practice" site that is always up to date.

-Download the Third Edition of this book free, or purchase the paperback ($25.25) or kindle ebook ($8.00).
+Download the Third Edition (two-column) or Single Column format of this book free (PDF only), or purchase the paperback ($25.25) or kindle ebook ($8.00).
 If you find typos or have suggestions, please email me.
 This is a living book where I am assembling all known best practice methods; therefore, if anyone knows of any such method that is not in this book, please let me know.
-I am updating the book on Amazon and Kindle, so if you encounter difficulties, wait for 3 days and you should be able to access them.
+I update this book from time to time; the latest update is July 28, 2016, see P. 1.
+If you find it difficult to read the book online using your browser, download the book, save it, and re-open it using Adobe Reader which has many useful features; download the free Adobe PDF reader here.

 1a.
-Addendum to Third Edition (Eliminating stage fright, Why do we enjoy music?).
+Addendum to Third Edition (new book reviews, Why do we enjoy music?, etc.).

 Sheet music for the compositions discussed in the book, contributed by David Baptista.